 BSc (UPEI); MMath, PhD (Waterloo)

 Dr. McIsaac is very interested in Statistics education and pedagogy; he often participates in conferences and workshops on Statistics education and earned a Certificate in University Teaching from the University of Waterloo's Centre for Teaching Excellence.
 He is also actively involved in service to the international Statistics community.
-He is a regional representative on the Board of the Statistical Society of Canada and has previously served as a member of ENAR's Council for Emerging and New Statisticians (CENS), as a member of the steering committee for CENS, and as the chair of the Statistical Society of Canada's Committee on New Investigators.
+He has been a regional representative on the Board of the Statistical Society of Canada (SSC) for both Ontario and the Atlantic Region, and has previously served as a member of ENAR's Council for Emerging and New Statisticians (CENS), as a member of the steering committee for CENS, as the chair of the Statistical Society of Canada's Committee on New Investigators, and as a member of the SSC's Census At School Canada Committee.